spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 E.g. `SendInvitationMailListener`

+### Commands

+To avoid naming collisions we'll suffix commands with `Command`, so they are easiliy distinguisable from jobs.

+e.g. `PublishScheduledPostsCommand`

 ### Mailables

 Again to avoid naming collisions we'll suffix mailables with `Mail`, as they're often used to convey an event, action or question.